A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Methods

-The trained and tested NN was then used to identify RSGs in the optical CMDs of NGC\,5253, NGC\,300, and NGC\,4395, which were compiled with optical HST data.
-Later on, we will compare with models that have temperatures up to 7\,kK.
-Therefore, we extend the color range in the CMDs down to 0.25.
-Because that includes not only RSGs but also yellow supergiants, we will hereafter refer to the stars selected by the NN and extended color range as `cool SGs'.
+The trained and tested NN was then used to identify RSGs in the optical CMDs of NGC\,5253, NGC\,300, and NGC\,4395, compiled from optical HST data.
+We later compare these with models that have temperatures up to 7\,kK, so we extended the color range in the CMDs down to 0.25.
+Because this includes not only RSGs but also yellow supergiants (YSGs), we hereafter refer to the stars selected by the NN and extended color range as "cool SGs."
 For the purpose of this study, the crucial aspect of the cool SG selection method is that it includes the highest-luminosity sources.
-This is the case, as is demonstrated by the CMDs with highlighted cool SGs (top panels of Fig.\,\ref{fig:meth_test} and Fig.\,\ref{fig:cmds_all}).
+This is the case, as demonstrated by the CMDs with highlighted cool SGs (top panels of Fig.\,\ref{fig:meth_test} and Fig.\,\ref{fig:cmds_all}).
 The cool SG selection method might perform suboptimally at $M_\mathrm{abs} \gtrsim -6$, where it appears to include some AGB stars.
 However, this is not a concern for our analysis later on, where we include only sources at $\log (L / L_\odot) \geq 4.6$.

 Two sources near the $\log (L / L_\odot) = 6$ line in NGC\,4395 were also initially classified as cool SGs.
-These sources are bright enough to have astrometric measurements in the Gaia DR3 catalog\footnote{\url{https://gea.esac.esa.int/archive/}} \citep{GAIA23}, which indicate that they are foreground sources (e.g., proper motions in the declination direction of $pm_\mathrm{dec}=0.96 \pm 0.11$ and $pm_\mathrm{dec}=6.67 \pm 0.12$, while we expect proper motions consistent with zero at the distance of 4.3\,Mpc).
-Therefore, we do not consider these two sources as bright cool SGs in further analysis.
+These sources are bright enough for astrometric measurements in the Gaia Data Release 3 catalog\footnote{\url{https://gea.esac.esa.int/archive/}} \citep{GAIA23}, which indicate that they are foreground sources (e.g., proper motions in the declination direction of $pm_\mathrm{dec}=0.96 \pm 0.11$ and $pm_\mathrm{dec}=6.67 \pm 0.12$, while we expect proper motions consistent with zero at 4.3\,Mpc).
+Thus, we do not consider these two sources as bright cool SGs in further analyses.

 We note that in the optical SMC CMD, we found a few very red sources (with $(r-i)_0> 1$) classified as cool SGs.
-Inspection of the data showed that they are not particularly bright in the $K_S$ band, which argues against them being intrinsically very luminous sources suffering from high extinction.
+Inspection of the data showed that they are not particularly bright in the $K_S$ band, arguing against intrinsically luminous sources suffering from high extinction.